 We decided instead of the usual snack for lunch to go ashore and try the local taverna.
 We launched the dinghy and went there.
 We were not disappointed by the fair of the Taverna tou Hondrou (Ταβέρνα του Χοντρού - Fat Man’s Taverna).
 We had a Greek salad, fresh fried squid, fried tomato balls, delicious grilled red mullets (μπαρμπούνια - mullus surmuletus, and mellon.

 Back onboard we had coffee and swam.
 I did some preventive repairs on the swimming ladder.
 I used stainless steel wire and plastic wire wraps to re-enforce its cracked joint and thus preventing it from deteriorating any farther and braking away.

 Later the by now very familiar S/Y Cynasure arrived and we invited Margaret and Glenn for ouzo.
 We finished the remaining figs and prosciutto.
-After our guests left and went ashore to try the taverna we had some of the leftover pot roast and potatoes that we put in the oven to bake a couple of hours ago.
+After our guests left and went ashore to try the taverna, we had some of the leftover pot roast and potatoes that we had put in the oven to bake a couple of hours ago.
 These we accompanied by Kalami wine vintage 2012.